MRes Artificial Intelligence and Machine Learning

 Please note that meeting the minimum academic requirement does not guarantee you would be made an offer of admission

 Please note, however, that we reserve the right to close applications earlier, if necessary, before these dates.
 We therefore recommend applying sooner rather than later.
-It typically takes approximately 2-3 months after receiving your complete application to confirm the outcome of your application or interview, via the College application system.
+It typically takes 3-4 months after receiving your complete application to confirm the outcome of your application or interview, via the College application system.

 Before you apply

-Your research interest and/or supervisor choice need to be reflected and addressed in your personal (motivation) statement.
+Your research interest and/or supervisor choice should be explained in your personal (motivation) statement.
 You must list at least one project or supervisor in your personal statement when you apply.
 If you have more than one choice, please include information on the order of your preference(s).

 Please ensure that your application is complete; only complete applications will be passed on for review.
-This means that we must be in receipt of both references as well as the transcript of results, CV and personal (motivation) statement before we can begin to view and assess an application.
-We recommend that you track whether their references have been sent and be pro-active in chasing their referees if necessary.
+This means that we should ideally be in receipt of both references your transcript of results, CV and personal (motivation) statement before we can begin to view and assess an application.
+We strongly recommend that you track whether their references have been sent and be pro-active in chasing their referees if necessary.

-Please note that if you apply late in the cycle, there is no guarantee that your preferred project or supervisor will still be available.
+Please note that there is no guarantee that your preferred project or supervisor will be available.

 Please apply online via our MRes AI and Machine Learning page of the Imperial postgraduate prospectus.

 Please ensure you read the information in paragraph above 'Before you apply'.

 There is no application fee for MRes programmes.

 Your application will be reviewed by the MRes Programme Admissions tutor and the proposed MRes project supervisor(s).
 The selection process is continuous from mid November, typically until available projects are allocated, which could be before any closing dates.